Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 She felt the professor’s breathing quicken, and his arms tightened around her.

-Without thinking, he lowered her to the floor and crushed his lips to hers.
+Without thinking, he lowered her to the floor and placed a tender, passionate kiss on her mouth.

-He broke away long enough to whisper against her cheek, “I am sorry, Hermione.
+His face buried in her hair, he broke away long enough to whisper against her neck, “I am sorry, Hermione.
 I didn’t mean for this to happen tonight.”

 Hermione brought her mouth near his ear and murmured back, “I wanted it to happen.
 The moment I saw you in the doorway…I wanted you…wanted you to hold me…kiss me…and….”
 She brushed her lips against his.